Sheng254/quantron/README.md

 - 🤖: Farewell!
 I'll remember this conversation fondly.

 ## Potential Enhancements for the Future
-- Include the voice interaction feature.
+- Enhance the speech recognition feature for better speed, accuracy, and usability.
 - Add more features and capabilities to Quantron based on user feedback.
 - Ameliorate user-friendliness and interactivity by improving the overall design aesthetics.
 - Integrate machine learning (ML) and deep learning (DL) algorithms to enable more precise and targeted responses.